 HEDS facilitates the exchange of data and professional knowledge among member institutions in an atmosphere of trust, collegiality, and assured confidentiality.

 What kinds of data do HEDS institutions share?

 HEDS collects and shares institutional data, public data sets, third-party survey data, and data from HEDS surveys.
 HEDS also sponsors opportunities for representatives from member institutions to collaborate on using data.

-- HEDS Alumni Surveys
+- HEDS Alumni Survey

 - HEDS Diversity and Equity Campus Climate Survey

-- HEDS New Student Survey
+- HEDS Graduating Student Survey (No cost)

-- HEDS Research Practices Survey
+- HEDS New Student Survey (No cost)

-- HEDS Returning Student Survey
+- HEDS Returning Student Survey (No cost)

 - HEDS Sexual Assault Campus Climate Surveys